LoyolaChicagoCode/primenumbers-http4s-scala/README.md

     $ sbt stage
 	$ ./target/universal/stage/bin/primenumbers-http4s-scala

-or deploy to a suitable APaaS provider, such as Heroku.
+or deploy to a suitable cloud provider, such as Oracle.

 Then, http://host/n returns